Tom Green: Return to film and television

 In 2005, he starred in a children's TV movie, Bob the Butler, and made guest appearances on various kid's shows.
 Since then, Green has been starring in low-profile independent films such as the 2008 movies Shred and Freezer Burn: The Invasion of Laxdale, and the 2009 movie Revenge of the Boarding School Dropouts.

 In February 2010, Green announced that he had finished editing an independent film titled Prankstar, which he also starred in, wrote and directed.
+In 2006, Elixir Films was producing Prankstar and had additional information of the film on their website.
+The film was shot in Ottawa, Ontario, Regina, Saskatchewan and Los Angeles, California.
+During a February 2010 interview, Green stated that Prankstar has just been finished, that the release has been "in the can" and that he would figure out what to do with the film soon after his stand-up comedy tour.
+On February 17, 2010, on Green's website TomGreen.com, in reply to a fan question asking when Prankstar would be released, Green wrote, "Stay tuned!
+It's the craziest movie I have ever made!!"
+Since then, no updates have been released.

 Green was on the March 21, 2013, episode of Workaholics and the March 25, 2013, episode of Canadian television series Seed.
 He was also in the 2014 Trailer Park Boys 3: Don't Legalize It movie.
 Green has also made many appearances on the Canadian revival of the game show Match Game.

 On January 13, 2019, it was announced Tom would be a houseguest in the second American season of the reality show competition Celebrity Big Brother.
 He was evicted by a 3–0 vote on February 8, 2019.
 He was voted as America's Favorite Houseguest and won $25,000.

-Interviewer (2006–present)
+Interviewer (2006–2015)

-Since launching his web show in 2006, Green has conducted long-format interviews with hundreds of guests; and has since then, taken various podcasting projects and re-launched his live show on television in 2013 using the same interview format.
+Since launching his web show in 2006, Green has conducted long-format interviews with hundreds of guests.
 In an October 2013 interview, Green stated that he preferred "great interviewers who know when to sit back and listen" rather than being an interviewer that "wanted to be as funny as the guest and...get into a sort of competitive relationship with them".